2026 Statistics PhD Survey

 | 1 - Not satisfied | 0 | 0.0% |

-Another data-point that indicates general satisfaction is that ~80% of respondents said that they would do their PhD again:
+Another data point related to satisfaction is that ~80% of respondents said that they would do their PhD again:

 | Would you do the PhD again? | Count | Percentage (%) |